E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD/sionlib_dlmeso_dpd/readme.rst

 file from the start.

-The implementation presented here is meant to show the feasibility of the interfacing, not to tackle all the possible cases.
+The implementation presented here is meant to show the feasibility of the interfacing, not to deal with all the possible cases.
 We therefore restrict in this module to the relevant case in which i) the simulation is run in parallel using MPI, ii) a single SIONlib physical file is produced, and iii) the post-processing is done by a single process.